A student referred for a potential Graduate Honor Code have certain procedural guarantees to ensure fair hearing of evidence.

-Rights of the accused:
+Rights of the referred:

 - Students may terminate a Facilitated Discussion at any time, without reason.

-- Students shall have the right to suggest corrections and/or additions to the report prepared by the Investigator, prior to the scheduling of an Investigative Board.
-All suggestions will be considered at the discretion of the Chief Justice and the Investigator for the case.
+- Students may suggest corrections and/or additions to the report prepared by the Associate Chair prior to the scheduling of a Preliminary Review.
+All suggestions will be considered at the discretion of the Chair and the Associate Chair for the case.

 - Students may have any Graduate Honor System function that they are entitled to attend stopped at any time for a point of clarification.

 - Students may leave any Graduate Honor System function at any time; however, it is in their best interest to remain until they are made aware of all the details.